mmtmn/remembering-java-basics/README.md

-# remembering-java

 This repository is going to be used to remeber the basics of Java for my 5th semester in Computer Science, during 2021.

  ## Java Syntax